Hyperloop: Costs

+Political considerations

 Political impediments to the construction of such a project in California may be large due to the "political and reputation capital" invested in the existing mega-project of California High-Speed Rail.
 Because replacing that with a different design would not be straightforward given California's political economy, Texas has been suggested as an alternate for its more amenable political and economic environment.

 Building a successful hyperloop sub-scale demonstration project could reduce the political impediments and improve cost estimates.
-Musk has suggested that he may be personally involved in building a demonstration prototype of the hyperloop concept, including funding the development effort, yet to happen as of 2020.
+In 2013, Musk suggested that he might become personally involved in building a demonstration prototype of the hyperloop concept, including funding the development effort.

-The solar panels Musk plans to install along the length of the hyperloop system have been criticized by engineering professor Roger Goodall of Loughborough University, as not being feasible enough to return enough energy to power the hyperloop system, arguing that the air pumps and propulsion would require much more power than the solar panels could generate.

-According to The New York Times, "The central impediment" to the hyperloop is that it "would require creating an entire infrastructure.
+According to The New York Times, "The central impediment" to the Hyperloop is that it "would require creating an entire infrastructure.
 That means constructing miles-long systems of tubes and stations, acquiring rights of way, adhering to government regulations and standards, and avoiding changes to the ecology along its routes."